phphd/exceptional-matcher/README.md

 `ViolationListExceptionFormatter` is used to format violations for the exceptions that implement `ViolationListException` interface.
 It allows to easily capture the exception that has `ConstraintViolationList` obtained from the validator.

+> It also supports `ValidationFailedException` from SF Validator Component.

 The typical exception class implementing `ViolationListException` interface would look like this: